 2. Become a partner company

-The next level of an individual certification is becoming a partner company.
+A step up from an individual certification is becoming a partner company.

 Best of all?
 Many of the partners you’re aligning with can give you business.